CREATING CULINARY HISTORY

 Brandon resides in Edgerton, WI.
-In his free time, you can find him at a local Cars & Coffee with his girlfriend, Gabrielle, and two-year-old Golden Doodle, Ruby.
+In his free time, you can find him bowling, working on his home, or at a local Cars & Coffee with his girlfriend, Gabrielle, and three-year-old Golden Doodle, Ruby.

 Bobby Walker Jr.

-Oklahoma native Bobby Walker Jr. has been the executive chef at Merrill & Houston’s Steak Joint in Beloit, Wisconsin, since it opened in 2012.
+Oklahoma native Bobby Walker Jr. has been the Executive Chef at Merrill & Houston’s Steak Joint since opening in 2012.

 In 2001, Bobby was hired as a dishwasher at the now defunct Café Belwah in Beloit.
-By 2009, he had worked his way through the ranks and was hired as executive chef at Cafe Belwah, which transitioned to Merrill & Houston’s in 2012.
-In his 14 years at this property, Chef Bobby has held virtually every position in the kitchen, working under some of the most talented and influential chefs in the Stateline area.
+Over the years, Bobby had worked his way through the ranks and was promoted to Executive Chef at Café Belwah, which transitioned to Merrill & Houston’s Steak Joint in 2012.
+In his 21 years at this property, Chef Bobby has held virtually every position in the kitchen, working under some of the most talented and influential chefs in the Stateline area.
 His experience with various styles of cooking and different types of cuisine has helped him develop an impressive culinary portfolio.

-Making memorable moments for diners is something Chef Bobby strives for every day.
-“Nothing in this business is more inspiring than hearing a customer say it’s the best meal they’ve ever had.”
+Making Memorable moments for diners is something Chef Bobby strives for every day.
+“Nothing in this business is more inspiring than hearing a guest say it’s the best meal they’ve ever had.”

 Kaile has over a decade of experience working in this hospitality industry where she’s held roles from busser and server to supervisor and assistant general manager.

 Born in Beloit but raised in Lake Geneva, Kaile got her start in the service industry when she was just 16-years-old working at the Grand Geneva Resort as a busser.
 Over the years she was promoted to server then bartender.
 Throughout her time, she grew a passion for mixology and bartended for the Geneva Chophouse for 14 years where she was able to get creative and come up with new menus for the bar.